collection history ATLAS of Plucked Instruments

 I am a Dutchman and live in a beautiful old town in the centre of the Netherlands.

-My collection of plucked stringed instruments started already more than 40 years ago, when in 1966 (with my brother) I made a simple guitar out of wood and card board.
+My collection of plucked stringed instruments started already more than 50 years ago, when in 1966 (with my younger brother) I made a simple guitar out of wood and card board.
 A few months later I bought my first (cheap Spanish) guitar, and learned to play the instrument from a teach-yourself course.

-A year later I started a group with some friends.
-This band, called SUNNY SIDE, lasted about 7 years.
-We played all kinds of music, but in the end mainly Country and Western.
-As I was the leadguitar player, and - for some reason - the others did not allow me to sing, I concentrated on the instruments.
 To get a variety of different C&W sounds I started playing 5-string banjo, (lap) steel guitar, mandolin and in the end also pedal-steelguitar.
 As there was nobody around to teach me, I had to learn all these instruments from just a few books, but mainly from listening to records.
 With SUNNYSIDE we played quite regularly: about 30-40 times a year.
 Often as a band for dance music, but also a couple of times for live recordings for Dutch radio, usually with presentor Gerard de Vries in the "TrossCountryShow".
 Although we also recorded some songs in a studio, only a few were actually released.
 In 1972 we were invited for a TV show, which was recorded in the studio and broadcast a year later.

 In 1976, after a break of a year (for me to go on an exciting world trip, from Europe up and down to Australia, both ways overland), I joined another Dutch group : COLT 45.
 They had just made a LP record and been on a tour to Nashville, USA.

 I played with them until they gave up 2 years later.
-Here I mainly played the leadguitar and the pedalsteelguitar.
+With them I mainly played the leadguitar and the pedalsteelguitar.
 COLT45 was voted 2nd best C&W band in Holland for several years.
 Quite often we played for live concerts on Dutch radio, and made several recordings, none of which was ever released.
 For a few months two sister singers joined us - after they left they became later known as duo "Maywood".
 After the breakup of the band I was sometimes invited to join some other group when they had some important show or radio recording.
 In 1978 I stopped altogether with playing in bands.

 I started playing at home on my own again, mainly classical guitar music.
 Part of that is from the huge reservoir of lute music of the 16th and 17th century.
-That raised an interest in playing that kind of music on "authentic" instruments (from original tablature sheet music), and as you could not buy those in a normal music shop, I had some instruments custom built.
+That raised an interest in playing that kind of music on "authentic" instruments (from original tablature sheet music), and as you could not buy those in a normal music shop, I had several instruments custom built.
 Many came from makers in the UK.
-Starting with a renaissance lute, then an orpharion, a liuto attiorbato, a vihuela, a baroque guitar, etc. Many years later I had some more "old" instruments built for me in the Netherlands.
-Some were first designed by me in close colaboration with the maker, before they were actually built - like the chitarra battente and the citole.

 Meanwhile from my worldwide (tourist) travels (now with my UK wife) I started bringing home small instruments, like charangos from Peru.
 Over the years the instruments became larger and we carried them home in ever greater numbers.